 Formative assessment strategies can be expanded to include materials from all coursework.
 Although, depending on how long the course is, there may be too many things to observe, assess, or study.
 Here are some strategies that work particularly well for summative assessments.

 Use a learning management system to post your course content, engage learners, and try out these assessment strategies.
 Mindflash offers you the ability to do all of the above using an integrated content development software.
-Sign up for a free demo of Mindflash to see how it can help you engage your learners and assess their understanding.
+Request a demonstration of the Mindflash platform to see how it can help you engage your learners and assess their understanding.